shadow-1310/obsedian_notes/46-Permutations.md

 		- continue the loop
 #### mistakes / improvments
 - boolean array is good alternative to hashmap
+	- or we can use a set
+- remember the calling order, we prepend the node we are calling
 #### code snippet
 ```python